dyne/dnscrypt-proxy/README.markdown

 authentication code, forward them to the resolver, and validate each answer before passing it to the client.

-The proxy also accepts sockets via systemd socket activation when compiled with libsystemd.
-The proxy acccepts only one TCP socket and one UDP socket.
-The proxy will also notify systemd on successful startup.

 Given such a setup, in order to actually start using DNSCrypt, you need to update your `/etc/resolv.conf` file and replace your current set of resolvers with: